An Introduction to Deep Morphological Networks: Background Knowledge and Related Work

 If we have an ordered set, then the erosion and dilation operations can be simplified.
 This is because the infimum and the supremum are respectively equivalent to the minimum and maximum functions when dealing with ordered sets.
 In this case, erosion and dilation can be defined as presented in Equations~\ref{eq:erosion_orderedset} and~\ref{eq:dilation_orderedset}, respectively.

 Based on these two fundamental transformations, other more complex morphological operations may be computed.
-The morphological \textit{opening}, denoted as $\mathcal{\gamma}(\cdot)$ and defined in Equation~\ref{eq:opening}, is simply an erosion operation followed by the dilation (using the same structuring element) of the eroded output.
-In contrast, a morphological \textit{closing} $\mathcal{\varphi}(\cdot)$ of an image, formally defined in Equation~\ref{eq:closing}, is a dilation followed by the erosion (using the same SE) of the dilated output.
-Intuitively, while an erosion would affect all brighter structures, an opening flattens bright objects that are smaller than the size of the SE and, because of dilation, mostly preserves the bright large areas.
+The morphological \textit{opening}, denoted as $\mathcal{\gamma}(\cdot)$ and defined in Equation~\ref{eq:opening}, is simply an erosion operation followed by the dilation (using the same SE).
+In contrast, a morphological \textit{closing} $\mathcal{\varphi}(\cdot)$ of an image, defined in Equation~\ref{eq:closing}, is a dilation followed by the erosion (using the same SE).
+Intuitively, an opening flattens bright objects that are smaller than the size of the SE and, because of dilation, mostly preserves the bright large areas.
 A similar conclusion can be drawn for darker structures when closing is performed.
 Examples of this behavior can be seen in Figure~\ref{fig:ucmerced_mp}.
 It is important to highlight that by using erosion and dilation transformations, opening and closing perform geodesic reconstruction in the image.
 Operations based on this paradigm belongs to the class of filters that operate only on connected components (flat regions) and cannot introduce any new edge to the image.
 Furthermore, if a segment (or component) in the image is larger than the SE then it will be unaffected, otherwise, it will be merged to a brighter or darker adjacent region depending upon whether a closing or opening is applied.
 This process is crucial because it avoids the generation of distorted structures, which is obviously an undesirable effect.

 Other important morphological operations are the \textit{top-hats}.
 Top-hat transform is an operation that extracts small elements and details from given images.
 There are two types of top-hat transformations: (i) the white one $\mathcal{T}^w(\cdot)$, defined in Equation~\ref{eq:white_top_hat}, in which the difference between the input image and its opening is calculated, and (ii) the black one, denoted as $\mathcal{T}^b(\cdot)$ and defined in Equation~\ref{eq:black_top_hat}, in which the difference between the closing and the input image is performed.
 White top-hat operation preserves elements of the input image brighter than their surroundings but smaller than the SE.
 On the other hand, black top-hat maintains objects smaller than the SE with brighter surroundings.
 Examples of these two operations can be seen in Figure~\ref{fig:ucmerced_mp}.